MrOlm/inStrain/docs/example_output.rst

 cryptic
   If a SNP is cryptic, it means that it is detected when using a lower read mismatch threshold, but becomes undetected when you move to a higher read mismatch level.
 See "dealing with mm" in the advanced_use section for more details on what this means.

-baseCoverage
+position_coverage
   The total number of reads at this position

-varFreq
+var_freq
-  The fraction of reads supporting the varBase
+  The fraction of reads supporting the var_base

-refFreq
+ref_freq
-  The fraction of reds supporting the refBase
+  The fraction of reds supporting the ref_base

-conFreq
+con_freq
-  The fraction of reds supporting the conBase
+  The fraction of reds supporting the con_base

 linkage.tsv
 +++++++++++++++++